What is a user story and why does it matter?

 • Can suggest missing stories or edge cases you might overlook

-• Helps maintain appropriate level of detail—not too technical, not too vague
+• Helps maintain appropriate level of detail - not too technical, not too vague

-• Accelerates documentation of <a href='/resources/faq/software-prototyping-guide'>prototypes</a> and proof-of-concept outputs
+• Accelerates documentation of prototypes and proof-of-concept outputs

 • Human review remains essential for user insight and prioritization